 Bradley Holt demonstrates how service workers, Apache CouchDB, Hoodie, and PouchDB can be used to build progressive web apps using an offline-first approach in order to provide fast, zero-latency access to content and data stored directly on the device.

 Bradley Holt leads a team of developer advocates at IBM who are democratizing data and AI through open source technologies.
-His team’s work includes helping developers integrate open source deep learning models into their applications, enabling developers and data scientists to better collaborate, fostering the publication and usability of open data, advancing the usage of data and AI for social good, and promoting open standards for the deployment and operationalization of data and AI.
+His team’s work includes helping developers integrate open source deep learning models into their applications, ensuring trustworthiness and transparency from AI systems, promoting open standards for the deployment and operationalization of AI systems, and enabling better collaboration between developers, data scientists, and data engineers.

 ©2018, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org